gamedevpreneur/website/GDP/md/one-more-thing-to-do.md

 time: 2018-09-15
 src: aasdf.png
 ---
-[Title]Thank you for signing up[/Title]
+[Title]Thank you for signing up.
+Well, hmm, actually...[/Title] [ContentBlock]
-[ContentBlock]
-Unfortunately, I have a bad news.
+I have a bad news and a good news.
 The signup process isn't over yet.

 ![One more thing to do](/img/youre-here.png)

 I want to know that my email arrived at your inbox safely.

-I added this step to help you understand how this email newsletter thing works and save my list from robots.
+Because it's an **email** newsletter.

+It's odd if you signed up an email newsletter but you cannot receive emails from me.

+That's why I added this step.

 If you're a Gmail user, you can go to your inbox instantly by clicking link below: